a-b-street/docs/book/src/tech/dev/README.md

   `./import.sh --map downtown`.
 - By default, Seattle is assumed as the city.
 You have to specify otherwise:
   `./import.sh --city=us/detroit --map downtown`.

+Building contraction hierarchies for pathfinding occurs in the `--map` stage.
+It can take a few minutes for larger maps.
+To view occasional progress updates, you can run the importer with

+    RUST_LOG="fast_paths=debug/contracted node [0-9]+0000 "

 You can also make the importer [import a new city](../../user/new_city.md).